ev0lutional/web/README.md

 # Web
 Web site to update my CSS knowledge.
+More simpler with CSS3 :
+- display: fex and display grid;
-More simpler with display: fex, display grid, vertical aligment with justify-content:center;
+- vertical aligment with justify-content:center;